moreandres/hotspot/README.md

 ## Configuration

 A configuration file is used to configure how to build and run the program.
-An anotated sample configuration file can be used as starting point.
+An annotated sample configuration file can be used as starting point.

 ```
 $ vim hotspot.cfg